 Check Prices for Bella Muzica in Brasov

 For a later fall foliage season that spans mid-November through December, Nanjing is a bustling city that’s home to a surprising number of vibrantly colored scenic areas.
 Among them is the aptly named Purple Mountain (named for its plum-tree foliage), home to the Xiaoling Tomb of the Ming Dynasty that’s guarded by life-sized stone sculptures of elephants, camels, and horses.
 Nearby Niushoushan Cultural Park is also a sprawling natural area hiding temples and pagodas you can access up and down the mountain via tram.
-A modern and college-centric Chinese city, Nanjing is also set to open a brand-new Ritz Carlton Nanjing in late 2019.
+A modern and college-centric Chinese city, Nanjing is also home to the upscale Ritz Carlton Nanjing, opened in late 2019.
 And if craft beers are a fall staple for you, don’t miss Master Gao Brewery’s beloved green tea- and jasmine-infused options.

-Where to Stay: The new Ritz Carlton is worth the wait.
-Or, have a delightfully historic stay at The Grand Mansion Nanjing, which was designed by the late I.M.
+Where to Stay: Have a delightfully historic stay at The Grand Mansion Nanjing, which was designed by the late I.M.
 Pei, the Chinese architect behind The Louvre.

 Fall is perhaps the best time to visit Budapest.
 Fall foliage makes hilly Buda a canvas of color easily viewed from the Pest side of the city—where thermal baths bustle with use once again after the heat of summer settles down.
 The city rests on thermal springs that feed the city’s many spa options, from the famous yellow-painted Szechenyi Baths to the Art Nouveau thermal pools at historic Hotel St. Gellert.